 What Does The Honourable Cordwainers' Company Do?

-Currently we provide a forum for the exchange of technical expertise, research, training, and material needs such as tools, supplies, and sources for goods and services among our members to preserve the traditional practise of the actual trade.
-The HCC also acts as a public clearinghouse for related research, educational resources, and professional services by members in their various fields of expertise, as well as through the support of educational activities such as: independent research projects; publications; demonstrations of historical boot and shoemaking; tool and artifact exhibits; and special practical workshops.
+We provide a forum for the exchange of technical expertise, research, training and material needs such as tools, supplies, and sources for goods and services among our members to preserve and promote the traditional practise of the trade within the framework of a non-profit educational organization.
+The HCC is a public clearinghouse for recent historical footwear research, educational resources, and the expertise of its members.
+It supports educational activities such as a web-based forum, publications; demonstrations and workshops of historical, traditional, as well as modern boot and shoemaking at annual general meetings.

-The Guild also maintains a technical library, and annually produces and distributes educational videos of guild lectures, workshops and demonstrations from the yearly meetings.
-In addition, the Guild is currently launching a new 'Journal' of more in-depth topics of interest on the subject of boot and shoemaking and their history.
+The guild also maintains a library housed at the University of Tulsa, Oklahoma, and annually produces and distributes educational DVD videos of guild lectures, workshops and demonstrations from the yearly meetings.

-The HCC holds an annual meeting over the weekend closest to the 25th of October (St. Crispin's Day), usually at a site of historic interest.
-This meeting includes a general business meeting, and various educational presentations and lectures by members and special guest, as well as an exhibition of members' work, tools and items for sale or trade to fellow members.
+The HCC conducts an annual general meeting during the weekend closest to the 25th of October, St. Crispin's Day, usually at sites of historic interest, which alternate from the east coast, the mid-west, and the western United States.
+This includes a general business meeting, and educational presentations and lectures by members and guest-speakers, artisans and authorities, demonstrations, and side-trips of interest, as well as an exhibition of members' work and tools and items for sale or trade.
+The HCC has an annual dinner, anciently known as the “feasting and drinking”, where old and new members alike enjoy a taste of the camaraderie, hospitality, and fellowship for which cordwainers have been renowned down the centuries.

 Title Page